compliance

 These are separate compliance concepts.
 A system can exceed its leak rate threshold without becoming a chronic leaker, and vice versa.
 The key distinction: leak rate threshold exceedance triggers repair obligations, while chronic leaker status triggers reporting obligations.
 Both carry independent penalties for non-compliance.

-How FieldPad Tracks Chronic Leaker Status Automatically
+How FieldPad’s CRM Tracks Chronic Leaker Status Automatically

 Key Takeaways